SofaDefrost/Tutorials/PneuNets-Gripper/README.md

 Fabricating, Simulating and Controlling a PneuNets-Gripper
 =======================
+Contributors: Marwa Eldiwiny Eulalie Coevot, Damien Marchal, Olivier Goury,

 #### Introduction
-This tutorial is about modeling, simulating and fabricating a soft gripper made with PneuNets actuators.
-PneuNets (pneumatic networks) are a class of soft actuator originally developed by the Whitesides Research Group at Harvard.
+This tutorial is about modeling, simulating and fabricating a soft gripper made with PneuNets actuators in Sofa-SR. PneuNets (pneumatic networks) are a class of soft actuator originally developed by the Whitesides Research Group at Harvard.
 They are made up of a series of channels and chambers inside an elastomer.
 These channels inflate when pressurized, creating motion.
 With three of such actuators it is possible to make a soft gripper.

-For fabrication we will use Laser-cutting and 3D-printing devices while simulation is done using Sofa-SR. Sofa-SR is a modeling, simulation and control environment for Soft-Robotics using Sofa a real-time simulation framework for rigid and deformable mechanics.
+For fabrication we wanted to try the new Laser-cutting device available in the FabLab to see if it was easier than our classical 3D-printing workflow.
+The simulation aspects is done using Sofa-SR. Sofa-SR is a modeling, simulation and control environment for Soft-Robotics using Sofa a real-time simulation framework for rigid and deformable mechanics.
 Sofa-SR is available from https://project.inria.fr/softrobot/

-This tutorials is freely adapted from  https://softroboticstoolkit.com/book/pneunets-bending-actuator, the big difference is on how to use the Sofa+Soft-Robot for modeling and simulation and control.
+This tutorials is strongly inspired from https://softroboticstoolkit.com/book/pneunets-bending-actuator, the biggest difference is on how to use the Sofa+Soft-Robot for modeling and simulation and control.

 #### Prerequisites